SecureHats/security-copilot/Lesson 2/README.md

 ### Harry Potter Houses

-1. Open a new Session in Microsoft CoPilot for Security
+1. Open a new Session in Microsoft Copilot for Security
 2. Let's ask a question about the houses in Harry Potter: **_What houses are there in Harry Potter_**
 >- NOTE: this prompt does **not** use the parameter object.